aljedaxi/zettel/pages/logic.md

 ## https://eldritchdata.neocities.org/Misc/DigestOfDeduction.html

 Be engaged.
 Those who are motivated by their personal engagement in a situation are more likely to make the effort to counteract their initial judgments.

+Believe you can be smarter.
+Belief and positive thinking can make it true.
+This will lead you to keep an open mind and ask questions.